 We all know that keywords are important but how do you find the right Pinterest keywords to use when you’re on the platform?
 This is the question we’re answering today.

 Pinterest users experiment with different keywords to find what they are looking for.
 We want to make sure that when they search for a specific topic or product, they find YOU.

-Steph is the educator and administrator here at SPM, and today she’s here to talk about searching for the right keywords to target on Pinterest in order to be found in search.
+Steph is the Project and Content Manager here at SPM, and today she’s here to talk about searching for the right keywords to target on Pinterest in order to be found in search.
 In today’s podcast episode, we also talk about the shifts and changes in keywords that is happening in 2020 (the craziest year ever).

 Keywords Power the Pinterest Platform